PappasBrent/pappasbrent.github.io/typ/includes/awards.typ

     ,box[
         *Provost Scholarship*.
         For outstanding academic performance in high school.
-        Completely covered my undergradyate tuition fees at the University of Central Florida.
+        Completely covered my undergraduate tuition fees at the University of Central Florida.
     ]

 )